-- Provides an indefinite extension of the New Markets Tax Credit (NMTC); - Provides an increase in the annual NMTC allocation and indexes the allocation to inflation in future years; and - Provides Alternative Minimum Tax (AMT) relief for NMTC investments thereby ensuring NMTC investors the same consideration under the AMT as is currently provided to investors in many other federal tax credits.
+- Make the NMTC a permanent part of the Internal Revenue Code. - Increasing the annual NMTC allocation to \$10 billion annually, indexed to inflation in future years; and - Providing Alternative Minimum Tax (AMT) relief for NMTC investments thereby ensuring NMTC investors the same consideration under the AMT as is currently provided to investors in many other federal tax credits.